How to Apply

 Master’s degree in a social science discipline or equivalent combination of education and experience.

-Minimum of two years of experience in providing complex project and administrative support.
+Minimum of two years experience in providing complex project and administrative support.

-Minimum of two years of experience in data collection, management and interpretation.
+Minimum of two years experience in data collection, management and interpretation.

 Demonstrated proficiency with Windows operating systems, MS Office products (e.g., Access, Excel, PowerPoint, SharePoint, Word), and the Google suite of applications (web browsers, calendaring, scheduling, presentation, communication and reporting tools).